ASISPATT/Udacity-Project---Data-Wrangling/README.md

 ### Steps:

 1. Data is gathered from at least 3 different sources
-  a) One is a dataset that is given to me
+  a) One is a dataset that is given to me to be downloaded manually

   b) Another should be downloaded programatically using a URL: https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv

   c) Additional data should be pulled using the JSON file from Twitter's API

 2. Data is assessed, cleaned and tested
   * Performed Visual and Programmatic assessment
   * Detect at least 9 quality issues and 2 tidiness issues